Dleibe1/Project-Builder/README.md

 <h4>Create, Edit, and Fork projects:</h4>
    Micro controller projects come with more than just code.
 There is also a parts list for any project.

-Sometimes, using different parts will work with the same code.
-   For example, a remote control car project could be modified to use a larger power supply and more powerful motors, while keeping the same code to control the motors.
+   It is for this reason that I created the "Fork Project" feature, which allows a user to fork another user's entire build, which includes the parts list in addition to the project's code.

-   This is why I created the "Fork Project" feature, which allows you to fork another user's entire build (including the parts), not just their code.
    Once a project fork is created, clicking "Project Forks" on a project's display page will show the forked versions of the project.

 ## Usage